goedgeai/dropt-cli/README.md

 #### from GitHub
 If (1) the source code and/or examples are needed,
-(2) wanting to try the development version, one can download the package from the [GitHub repository](https://github.com/NeuralScope/dropt-cli).
+(2) wanting to try a development version, one can download the package from the [GitHub repository](https://github.com/NeuralScope/dropt-cli).

 - Download the source code